Wie is de Mol? (Dutch TV series) season 23: Hidden clues

 The following clues to the identity of the Mole were released on the show's website.

-Gulden Middenweg: For the assignment, Jurre (and by extension his teammate Sarah) began locked in the green box.
+Gulden Middenweg: For the assignment, Jurre (and his teammate Sarah) began locked in the green box.
 Green is the color of the Wie is de Mol? logo and the Mole always receives a green screen.

 Propvol: Jurre was in the group which created photos at film prop company.
 At the company, there was a box of wooden letters with the letters M, O and L, spelling "Mol" and indicating the Mole would be in the group there.

 Per Definitie: Jurre came up with "model" as the fake meaning for Afrikaans word glansgans.
 Rearranged, the letters spell "De Mol" (the Mole).

 Padvinders: The packing slips in the maze were of a company called "Mol Fruit".
 At the test for the episode, Jurre refers to himself as oenemeloen.
 When rearranged, the letters form the phrase "o nee een mol" (oh no a Mole).

 Altaar Ego: Jurre described the clothing of one churchgoer with descriptions of his own clothing instead, because, like the fact that the churchgoer had to be identified, the Mole also had to be identified.

 Verschijning: At the Lord Milner hotel, the hotel staff explain that if they say Katie's name three times, she will appear; during the assignment, Rik only says Jurre's name three times.
 Additionally, each candidate's trait the group had to decipher began with either S or E, a reference to the program Spuiten en Slikken which Jurre presents.